virgili0/Virgilio/Topics/Deep learning in cloud/README.md

 * Information given above is best to my searching ability , you may recheck with the provider for pricing and other info
 * [license](https://github.com/zszazi/Deep-learning-in-cloud/blob/master/LICENSE)

-* Check out my other repo where I put together Awesome google colab notebook - [link](https://github.com/zszazi/awesome-collection-of-google-colab-notebooks)

- **PS**:Motivation for this repo - Cuz I dont have a GPU laptop so I keep on looking for free gpu providers and have bookmarked a lot of them , now I am sharing these with you

-  <p align="center"> Made with ❤️ for awesome AI community </p>